 Fingal’s Cave is a Site of Historic Importance

 This cave was formed in the 1700s and has been visited by many notable people, including author Sir Walter Scott and composer Felix Mendelssohn.
-In fact, Mendelssohn was so inspired by the cave that he wrote an overture called “Fingal’s Cave.”
+Mendelssohn was so inspired by the cave that he wrote an overture called “Fingal’s Cave.”

 It’s Associated With An Ancient Irish Legend